zotlann/cs480Hewitt/PA2/README.md

 ##User Interaction
 This version of the program takes user input and alters the motion of the cube based on the input.

+NOTE:Changes in motion are visually clunky.
+Changing the speed/direction of orbit often causes the cube to to jerk to a new location before smoothing out it's path again.

 KEYBINDS:

 Mouse: